-- Develop strategies to decrease traffic on Cornwall, Lancaster, Sunset, Skyline and Oxford streets. - In the City's Transportation System Plan, evaluate the possibility of reclassifying portions of Cornwall, Lancaster, Sunset, Skyline and Oxford streets to ensure the safe and efficient movement of pedestrians, vehicles and bicycles. - Explore alternatives to existing street design standards to improve safety while maintaining neighborhood character and current levels of connectivity.
+Develop strategies to decrease traffic on Cornwall, Lancaster, Sunset, Skyline and Oxford streets.

+- Evaluate the possibility of reclassifying Cornwall, Lancaster, Sunset, Skyline and Oxford streets from "arterials" to "collectors." - Explore alternatives to existing street design standards to improve safety while maintaining neighborhood character and current levels of connectivity.